m13253/pdflens-mcp/Readme.md

 1. Install Rust compiler: https://rustup.rs/

-2. Compile the code:
+2. Download and build pdflens-mcp from [crates.io](https://crates.io/crates/pdflens-mcp)

     ```bash
-    cargo build --release
+    cargo install pdflens-mcp
     ```

-3. Locate the program file at `./target/release/pdflens-mcp`.
+    Usually, the program is installed to `$HOME/.cargo/bin/pdflens-mcp`.
+You can use `cargo install --root /another/path pdflens-mcp` to set a custom installation path.

-4. Add this MCP server to your MCP client of choice.
+3. Add this MCP server to your MCP client of choice.

     1. If your MCP client supports `mcp.json`: